numba/numba/docs/source/developer/architecture.rst

     to the first's, merging the two parfors' loop bodies together and replacing the instances of the second parfor's loop index variables in the second parfor's body with the loop index variables for the first parfor.

+    Setting the :envvar:`NUMBA_DEBUG_ARRAY_OPT_STATS` environment variable to
+    1 will show some statistics about parfor fusions.

 #.
 Push call objects and compute parfor parameters
     In the lowering phase described in Section :ref:`lowering`, each parfor